ianpogi5/c25k/README.md

 | Speed | 2-4 kph      | 7 kph       |
 | Pace  | 30-15 min/km | 8:34 min/km |

+Advice for beginners, your jog speed should pass the **talk test**(you can talk while jogging).
+If not, you are jogging too fast.

 By committing to 3 days per week, this training program will safely guide you to achieve 30 minutes of continuous jogging within a period of 9 weeks.

 ## Training Plan